This page provides detailed information on how to use SACStat.

 Statistics are organised according to offence.

-In SACStat, Magistrates’ Court outcomes and higher courts outcomes have their own offence search and legislation index.
-These are found in the top menu on all SACStat pages (Higher Courts Offence Search, Higher Courts Legislation Index, Magistrates’ Court Offence Search, Magistrates’ Court Legislation Index).
+In SACStat, Magistrates’ Court outcomes and higher courts outcomes have their own offence search page and legislation index.
+Links to these are found in the top menu on all SACStat pages (Higher Courts Offence Search, Higher Courts Legislation Index, Magistrates’ Court Offence Search, Magistrates’ Court Legislation Index).

 If a search query fails to return a match, check your spelling or try typing in part of a word, for example, ‘caus’ for ‘causing’ or ‘cause’.

-Boolean operators such as AND, OR, NOT or NEAR are not supported on SACStat.
+Boolean operators such as AND, OR, NOT or NEAR are not currently supported on SACStat.

 Each legislation index lists offences under their corresponding legislation.
 Acts, Regulations and Rules are listed in alphabetical order under the A to Z tabs at the top of the page.
 Common law offences are listed under the ‘C' tab.